Authored by a Symantec employee

 Texting or instant messaging

-Seventh and eighth graders who’ve demonstrated some maturity should be able to handle texting and instant messaging.
+Children over 12 years old who’ve demonstrated some maturity should be able to handle texting and instant messaging.
 Cyberbullying is a hard no. It is a punishable offense.
 So stay aware.
 Kids should know the signs of cyberbullying and report it immediately to an adult they trust.

 When it comes to handling the responsibility of a smartphone, it’s important to spell out how you want your child to use the phone.
 Make sure you’re aware of the phone’s many functions and how your child might use them.
-Kids get into trouble taking indiscreet photos of peers with cell phone cameras.
+Kids get into trouble taking indiscreet photos of peers with mobile phone cameras.
 Some schools ban phones because of cheating.
 And GPS features can pose problems if they allow, for instance, a boyfriend or girlfriend to track your child at all times.

 The key to understanding the right age for a child to use technology finally rests with the maturity of the child.
-That’s an assessment that can only be made by constantly talking to children and observing their behavior.
+That’s an assessment that can only be made by constantly talking to children and observing their behaviour.
 Setting a good example is as important as setting good boundaries, too.

 Using technology as one of the solutions